layerswap/layerswapapp/public/doc/aboutPage.md

 ## How much does it cost?
 If you want to transfer 100$ worth of crypto from the crypto exchange to the Arbitrum network, you have to pay ~70$ gas fees - one to send from the crypto exchange to your wallet and another for swapping it through the bridge.
 See [https://etherscan.io/gastracker](https://etherscan.io/gastracker).

-With LayerSwap, you pay 5% of the amount you send.
-In this example, only 5$ instead of 70$.
-It’s more than **10x cheaper!**
+With LayerSwap, you just pay $15.

 ## How long does it take?
 After you withdraw your crypto from the crypto exchange account, you will have assets available in the Arbitrum network in 1-2 minutes.